 The simplest means of sharing from EndNote desktop might be copying formatted references.
 This will copy selected references in the citation style that is selected in Endnote desktop.
 To copy formatted references, first select some references.
 One way to do that is to show the references in the main library window; then click a reference to start, then shift+click the last reference to select the sequence or ctrl+click to select additional specific references.
 Another way is to click Ctrl + A to select all.
 Then click Edit + Copy Formatted (or Ctrl + K).
 Then paste the references in Word or email.
 These will be text copies of the references.

 An EndNote trainer recently recorded an online class about collaborative writing in Word.
 She is showing writing in Word with the document on OneDrive.
 This results in each person editing a document to see any other real time edits much like Google Documents.
 It is possible that the update time is not as immediate as with Google Documents, however, it does make real time collaborative editing with EndNote possible.
-The class session is a WebEx recording and WebEx might need to be configured to view. (video: Collaborating on Word Documents)
+The class session is a WebEx recording and WebEx might need to be installed in order to view. (video: Collaborating on Word Documents )

 There is an error in the session at 17:47 (recorded in the session).
 Others have commented online about the error message (not speaking of this EndNote training session) that the error might be resolvable by adding a reference to another document using EndNote (even a document on the local computer).
 Another possible recommendation is to save the document that is being edited on OneDrive (perhaps even if the document has already been saved on OneDrive).
 The EndNote trainer is seeking to resolve the error and the video may be changed in the future.